percona/psmdb-docs/source/vault.rst

       * - vaultSecret
         - security.vault.secret
         - string
         - The path to the vault secret.
+Every replica set member must have its own distinct vault secret.
+It is recommended to use different secret paths for every database node.

           Note that vault secrets path format must be:

           .. code-block:: text